 - Andrew Onslow KC, Abdul Jinadu, joint Chairs, Africa Committee

 - David Joseph QC and Charles Béar QC, joint Chairs, Asia Committee

-- Alexander Gunning QC, North America sub-committee chair
+- Fionn Pilbrow QC, Chair, North America Committee

 COMBAR’s International Work

-COMBAR barristers also undertake a huge range and quantity of international work from London, both litigation and London-based arbitration.
-More arbitrations take place in London than in any other city in the world, with 24,000 commercial and civil disputes resolved in the UK through arbitration and mediation in 2013.
-Additionally 80% of cases going through the Rolls Building have a party from outside the UK, with over 1000 Commercial Court claims issued per year.
-With these numbers in mind it is no surprise that international exports generated by barristers contributed an impressive £132 million to the UK economy in 2013, with more than 1,100 barristers working on international cases, an increase of 90% over a decade.
+Combar barristers also undertake a huge range and quantity of international work from London, both litigation and London-based arbitration.
+More arbitrations take place in London than in any other city in the world.
+Over 40,000 commercial and civil disputes were resolved in the UK through arbitration, mediation and adjudication in 2018.
+In more than half the 800 cases going through the Rolls Building each year, all parties are from outside the UK; more than 200 foreign law firms from around 40 jurisdictions operate in London.
+With these numbers in mind it is no surprise that international exports generated by barristers contributed an impressive £327 million to the UK economy in 2018, with almost 2,000 barristers working on international cases, an increase of 90% over a decade.
 Combar’s role is to ensure that the English and Welsh Commercial Bar continues to flourish both through undertaking international work in the UK and across the globe.